kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 ## Dropping Temporary Table
 **Check Id:** 198 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/kevinmartintech/sp_Develop/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Dropping+Temporary+Table)

 Temporary tables in stored procedures do not need to be dropped.
+They only live as long as the stored procedure execution and are automatically "dropped" when the stored procedure finishes.
+There is no need to explicitly drop them at the end of the stored procedure.

-Temporary tables created inside stored procedures do not need an explicit DROP TABLE at the end.
-SQL Server can cache eligible temp tables for reuse, and explicit DROP TABLE does not improve that behavior.
+Temporary tables created inside stored procedures do not need an explicit `DROP TABLE` at the end.
+SQL Server can cache the table definition (not row data) of eligible temp tables for reuse, and explicit `DROP TABLE` does not improve that behavior.
 Only drop a temp table early when there is a real functional reason, not as a default cleanup pattern.

 - See [Temporary Table Caching Explained 🗗](https://sqlkiwi.blogspot.com/2012/08/temporary-object-caching-explained.html){:target="_blank" rel="noopener"} By Paul White
 - See [TEMPDB – Files and Trace Flags and Updates, Oh My! 🗗](https://learn.microsoft.com/en-us/archive/blogs/sql_server_team/tempdb-files-and-trace-flags-and-updates-oh-my){:target="_blank" rel="noopener"}  by Microsoft